 It takes time to bury negative search results — start now

 Unwanted online content doesn’t just vanish with time.
-You must take action to push negative search results down and out of sight.
+You must take action if you want to bury negative search results.
 But it’s also important to take the right approach.
-Cheap and dirty smokescreen tactics may seem budget-friendly, but they rarely work, and can often cause bigger problems down the road if you hire a more reputable company.
+Cheap and dirty smokescreen tactics may seem budget-friendly, but they rarely work.
+In fact, they can often cause bigger problems down the road.
+Learn more about our white glove online reputation management services.

 Your clients, partners, future employees, and loyal customers all rely on Google to tell them how to conduct business and where to spend their money.